ItsMemeNotMeem/memesReborn/README.md

 # MemeSearch (a Google Chrome extension)
 HOW TO INSTALL:

-Clone the git to a location of your choice.
+Clone the git project to a location of your choice.

 Run 'npm install' in terminal in the web folder.